ga4gh/data-security/AAI/AAIConnectProfile.md

     [section 3.1.2.4](https://openid.net/specs/openid-connect-core-1_0.html#Consent)
     of [[OIDC-Core]](#ref-oidc-core).

-    1. The user represented by a Researcher Identity MUST approve the release of these claims to relying parties with sufficient granularity to allow for responsible disclosure of information best practices as well as to meet privacy regulations that may be applicable within or between
+    1. The user represented by a researcher identity MUST approve the release of these claims to relying parties with sufficient granularity to allow for responsible disclosure of information best practices as well as to meet privacy regulations that may be applicable within or between